moleculer-framework/protocol/4.0/PROTOCOL.md

 ### Request-reply

-When you call the `broker.call` method, the broker sends a `REQUEST` packet to the targetted node.
+When you call the `broker.call` method, the broker sends a `REQUEST` packet to the targeted node.
 It processes the request and sends back a `RESPONSE` packet to the requester node.
 ![](http://moleculer.services/images/protocol-v2/moleculer_protocol_request.png)

 ### Event